Lepovirta/kuvia/README.md

     Usage: instantgallery [OPTIONS] [FILE ...]
     Instant Gallery page generator

-      -h, --help          Display this help
+      -h, --help          Display this help.
-      -o, --output=ARG    File to write the output
+      -o, --output=ARG    File to write the page to.
+Uses STDOUT if not specified.
-      -d, --dir=ARG+      Directories to scan for images -r, --recursive     Recursively scan directories for images -t, --types=ARG     Comma separated list of file types to include in image scanning -e, --pattern=ARG+  Patterns for scanning image files -p, --prefix=ARG    Prefix to add to each scanned file -j, --json=ARG      Custom JSON source for images --php           Use PHP to load a list of images -J, --js=ARG+       URLs to custom JavaScript files -C, --css=ARG+      URLs to custom CSS files --no-min        Disable minimization
+      -d, --dir=ARG+      Directories to scan for images.
+      -r, --recursive     Recursively scan directories for images.
+      -t, --types=ARG     Comma separated list of file types to include in image scanning -e, --pattern=ARG+  Patterns for scanning image files -p, --prefix=ARG    Prefix to add to each scanned file -j, --json=ARG      Custom JSON source for images --php           Use PHP to load the list of images.
+      -J, --js=ARG+       URLs to custom JavaScript files -C, --css=ARG+      URLs to custom CSS files --no-min        Disable minimization